 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-Project activities are conducted on site with good progress under component 1, component 2, and component 3;
+Project activities under component 1, component 2, and component 3 were completed.

 |Geographical Location||Gansu Sheng, Guizhou Sheng, Inner Mongolia, Qinghai Sheng, Shaanxi, Sichuan Sheng|